hossain-khan/android-syntax-highlighter/README.md

 Ideally, there should be a modular component or custom-view that you **re-use** syntax highlighting with dynamic content.
 For that having a `Fragment` or custom `View` is ideal.

-We can taken the learning from [above](#under-the-hood) to wrap the library in fragment or custom view.
+We can taken the learning from [above](#under-the-hood) to wrap the JavaScript based syntax highlighting library in fragment or custom view using `WebView`.
 Both comes with advantage of it's own.
 Regardless if which option is chosen, the underlying code is _almost_ identical.

 ### Custom View
-The advantage of custom view is that, it can be used in `Fragment` too.
+The advantage of custom view is that, it can be used anywhere, `Activity` or `Fragment`.
 Let's take a look how we can templatize the HTML to load source code dynamically.

 In this case, all we need to do is move the [html content defined above](#2-use-htmlcssjs-asset) to a `String` variable with options you need.